 Northeastern Oklahoma A&M College has an “open admission policy that provides easy access to educational opportunities.
 While students are required to take the ACT and/or college placement test, there is no minimum score required for admission.
 Admission requirements are established by the Oklahoma State Regents for Higher Education.

 Admission to NEO is open to high school graduates or to any person whose high school class has graduated.
 There is no deadline for application submission.
-An application may be submitted ONLINE or IN PERSON.
+An application may be submitted ONLINE.